adamchel/stitch-js-sdk/stitch_sdks.rst

 This section describes how a client SDK should communicate with Stitch and expose its functionality.
 The section will provide room and flexibility for the idioms and differences in languages and frameworks.

-Each of the top-level headers in this section should be made available as a language-appropriate structure that can hold state and expose methods and properties. (e.g. class or interface with class implementation in Java, class or protocol with class/struct implementation in Swift).
+Many of the top-level headers in this section should be made available as a language-appropriate structure that can hold state and expose methods and properties. (e.g. class or interface with class implementation in Java, class or protocol with class/struct implementation in Swift).

 For the purposes of this section, we will use the terms "interface" and "object", but appropriate language constructs can be substituted for each SDK.

-If a method is marked as ASYNC ALLOWED, the method SHOULD be implemented to return its result in an asynchronous manner if it is appropriate for the environment.
+If a method in one of these interfaces is marked as ASYNC ALLOWED, the method SHOULD be implemented to return its result in an asynchronous manner if it is appropriate for the environment.
 The mechanism for this will depend on the platform and environment (e.g. via Promises in ES6, Tasks for Android, closure callbacks in iOS).
 However, some environments may not require or desire methods with asynchronous behavior (e.g. Java Server SDK).

 If a method is marked as ERROR POSSIBLE, the method MUST be written to cleanly result in an error when there is a server error, request error, or other invalid state.
 The mechanism for error handling will depend on the the language and environment, as well as whether the method is implemented synchronously or asynchronously.
 See the section on `Error Handling`_ for more information.

 When methods contain parameters that are wrapped in an optional type, the method can be overloaded to have variants that don’t accept the parameter at all.

+Many of the methods in this section require a request to be made to the Stitch server.
+See `Mechanism for Making Requests`_ for specific details on how to construct these requests.

 Stitch
 ------